tiwo/24j11-possible-miniz-bug/README.md

+    ⚠️ this is unfinished business.
+There is nothing to see here.

 # possible miniz bug

 WHile compressing some highly compressible data with miniz, I've come across a data error that I can't exmplain: One 16-bit word seems to have doubled in the middle of the stream.